How to Handle Workplace Bullying at a Charity

-- Your line manager treating you noticeably differently to their other reports, e.g. by allowing others to go on a training course, but not you.
+- your line manager treating you noticeably differently to their other reports – for example by allowing others to go on a training course, but not you

-If you’re being treated unfairly or differently because of who you are, based on factors such as your age, gender or sexual orientation, this counts as discrimination.
+If you’re being treated unfairly or differently because of who you are, based on factors such as your age, gender or sexual orientation, this counts as discrimination under the Equality Act.

 What you can do

-1. Speak to the person who is doing the bullying
+1. Speak to the person who’s doing the bullying

 Acas advises that in some cases, the person doing the bullying might not even be aware of the negative impact of their actions, so its good to start by checking this.
 You should explain how their behaviour makes you feel.
 Stick to the facts and be assertive.